- 1 Benefits of the minerals in almonds

 Almonds are high in selenium.
 This mineral has an antioxidant effect that helps combat free radicals and prevents heart disease and cancer.

-It also contains zinc, with which they share the antioxidant effect.
+They also contain zinc, with which they share the antioxidant effect.
 But, in addition, zinc intervenes in the formation of muscle tissues, bones, hair, nails and the retina, regulates insulin levels, controls growth, interferes in ethyl detoxification, among other actions as important as helping to boost immune system and intervene in the process of sexual maturity, in the male gonads.

 Potassium and sodium in almonds